luxeengine/luxe-docs/docs/tutorials/editor/index.md

 Like always, you can search in this list.
 We're looking for `Transform.

-!!! tip "Find and attach a `Transform` modifier by selecting it
+!!! tip "Find and attach a `Transform` modifier by selecting it"

 ![](../../images/tutorial/editor/entity.attach.2.png)